 Why Is My Dog Peeing in the House and How to Stop Them

 Is your dog making the inside of your house a maze of wet spots and pungent smells?
-Sometimes even a longtime house-trained dog can regress and begin routinely relieving themselves inside your home, wrecking your carpets and your peace of mind.
-Experts have identified several triggers for this behavior and also have recommendations for correcting dogs peeing in the house.
-You don’t have to live with ruined carpets and smelly floors.
+Sometimes even a seasoned member of the family that’s been house-trained for years can regress, and start relieving themselves on carpeting and floors.
+Experts have identified several triggers for this behavior, and even have recommendations to correct the issue of dogs peeing in the house.
+Read on to learn why this might be happening and how to stop it so you don’t have to live with unplanned accidents.

-When your dog reverts to this behavior, it’s in response to some issue.
+When your dog reverts to peeing in the house, it’s in response to some issue.
 Often, the introduction of a new child or new pet into the home may upset the dog, who begins to have accidents as a result.
 Strangers, such as workmen, may cause your dog some confusion or distress as well.
 Even the smell of a new carpet can inspire your dog to mark it and make it familiar.

-Health problems are often behind this issue.
+Health problems can also explain this behavior.
 Female dogs can have bladder control issues due to low estrogen levels, especially if they are spayed or older.
-Some medications can cause this problem as well as serious medical issues like tumors and kidney disease.
+Some medications can cause this problem along with serious medical issues like tumors and kidney disease.
 A trip to the vet can determine if a physical issue is causing the problem.
 If not, you need to focus on the behavioral issues that can cause a dog to urinate indoors.

 Training or retraining your dog to relieve themselves outside will require some diligence on your part.
 Try taking the following steps to alter your pet’s behavior and protect your home and your sanity.